A megalomaniac with extremely low self-esteem

 And there’s a nice tie-in here with my favorite subject of routines—they’re a great accompaniment, or maybe even a kind of antidote, to low self-esteem.
 If you don’t have tremendous confidence in your work, all the more reason to try to automate the process, to do it according to a predictable schedule from which you don’t deviate, lest the whole fragile enterprise collapse.

 Here’s Cave describing his songwriting routine, via his wonderful newsletter the Red Hand Files.
-(Thanks for Kevin M. for alerting me to this last summer.)
+(Thanks to Kevin M. for alerting me to this last summer.)

 The most important undertaking of my day is to simply sit down at my desk and pick up my pen.
 Without this elementary act I could not call myself a songwriter, because songs come to me in intimations too slight to be perceived, unless I am primed and ready to receive them.
 They come not with a fanfare, but in whispers, and they come only when I am at work.